sps1112/sps1112.github.io/_posts/2021-04-2-TheTests.md

 <img class="article-screenshot" src="/assets/projects/tests3.png" alt=""/>

-- Enemies which patrol in rooms in an oscillating fashion.
-If the player gets in contact with the enemies, they will take some damage.
-The player can damage the enemies by using the Dash.
+- Enemies patrol rooms in an oscillating fashion.
+If the player contacts the enemies, they will take damage.
+The player can damage the enemies by using the dash attack.

 <img class="article-screenshot" src="/assets/projects/tests5.png" alt=""/>